Impact and Influence

 Op-eds

-Kui’s opinion pieces and commentaries bring an African intersectional feminist and equity lens to some of the most urgent social and health challenges.
-Published across diverse platforms, these writings combine research insights with personal conviction to influence public discourse and policy thinking.
+Kui’s opinion pieces and commentaries bring an African feminist and equity-focused lens to some of today’s most urgent social and health challenges.
+Published across diverse platforms, these writings combine research insight with personal conviction to influence public discourse and policy thinking.

 The World Health Assembly designated 2020 as the International Year of the Nurse and the Midwife to honour their work and advance their vital role in transforming health care around the world….